+threshold = $$ae^2 - be$$

-$threshold = ae^2 - be$ P(available) = P(s > threshold)
+$P(available) = P(s > threshold)$

 The constant c has been removed since it has no significant influence when object size is reasonably large and too much influence when object size is quite small.
 Similarly, the Gaussian noise has been removed because of its tendency to introduce too much or too little acuity variation depending on the object size.
 Next, the coefficient b has an opposite sign.
 It results in less steeper increase in threshold when an eccentricity increases.
 It also removes the necessity of giving unreasonably small value to coefficient a when object size is small.
-The free parameter a has been refitted again to 0.035 and 0.1 for color and shape respectively.
-The parameter b has been fitted to 0.601 for both color and shape.
-We are still in process of refitting parameters for the rest of the features.
+The free parameter a has been refitted again to 0.104, 0.147, 0.14 and 0.142 for color, shading, size and shape respectively.
+The parameter b has been fitted to 0.85 for color and 0.96 for all other features.
+We are still in process of fitting parameters for the orientation feature.